krzys9876/z80_basic/README.md

 I came up with the idea of Iterator and Iterable classes (I know, the names are so general that they may be easily confused...).
 Iterator simply runs a step method of a Iterable object and checks if the execution is over by invoking an external function.
 Is it an overkill for this purpose?
-Well, it may be but this is also a brain-teaser, which a fun projects are all about :smile:
+Well, it may be but this is also a brain-teaser, and that's what fun projects are all about :smile:

 This also enables different execution of test (i.e. always run a test program to an end and check the results) vs runtime.